Voxelum/minecraft-launcher-core-node/packages/text-component/README.md

 This is a sub-module belong to [minecraft-launcher-core](https://www.npmjs.com/package/@xmcl/minecraft-launcher-core) module.
 You can still use this individually.

+## Usage

 ### TextComponent

+Create TextComponent from string OR Minecraft's formatted string, like '§cThis is red'

 ```ts
     import { TextComponent } from "@xmcl/text-component";